sins621/obsidian_notes/Programming/Front-end/CSS/CSS.md

 ```

 Simply put, this selector applies styling to all elements inside of the HTML document.
-# Intermediate CSS

-In this document we'll explore some more intermediate CSS topics.
 ### Colors

 CSS has access to many colors as of the current standard and supports a white array of *named colors* as well as colors represented by a *hex-code*